gkamita/B4x4/README.md

 <img src="demo/lcp_2.png" alt="lcp_2" width="600" height="450">

-It can be seen that modifying the pitch and stack has changed the reflection spectrum, especialy the peak wavelength and the peak reflectance, which have increased.
+It can be seen that modifying the pitch and stack has changed the reflection spectrum, especially the peak wavelength and the peak reflectance, which have increased.

 ## Batch simulation
 To run simulations in a batch, use the matrix method.